jessesquires/jessesquires.com/_posts/2014-06-24-apples-to-apples.md

 #### Moving forward

 The results above seem to indicate that Apple has not (yet) followed through on their promises of speed and safety &mdash; at least in the sense that these features can be mutually inclusive.
 Again, it is still early.
-Hopefully these benchmarks will improve as Swift nears v1.0. **I plan on updating this post or writing follow-up posts as Apple releases updates for Swift and Xcode6-beta.**
+Hopefully these benchmarks will improve as Swift nears a 1.0 release. **I plan on updating this post or writing follow-up posts as Apple releases updates for Swift and Xcode6-beta.**

 As Brent Simmons [said](http://inessential.com/2014/02/12/on_replacing_objective-c), Objective-C used to be considered slow compared to plain C, but it is not slow compared to Java or Python.
 I am not sure if the reaction to these results should be *we have faster hardware, so a slower language is fine*, or *nothing will ever be as fast as C*, or somewhere in-between.
 But after completing these two projects, I do know this: Swift is a pleasure to write and read.
 Many things came easier and more naturally in Swift, and Playgrounds are pure gold.

-In the end, I think Apple was exactly right: Swift *is* Objective-C **without the C**.
+Swift has a lot of potential.
+Let's hope this is the next step that we have all been waiting for, and not another [Copland](http://arstechnica.com/apple/2010/06/copland-2010-revisited/).

 #### Futher reading